All posts

 */

-Results on my machine are the following – first the size.
-Unsurprisingly both with and without TYPE directive, the XML size is the same – roughly 0.59 MB varchar(MAX) variable is 0.9 MB and nvarchar(MAX) is the double 1.8 MB.
+Results on my machine are the following: first the size.
+Unsurprisingly both with and without TYPE directive, the XML size is the same - roughly 0.59 MB varchar(MAX) variable is 0.9 MB and nvarchar(MAX) is double that at 1.8 MB.

 Let's look at the CPU and elapsed time.